sideci/goodcheck/docusaurus/docs/configuration.md

 ## `goodcheck.yml`

-The Goodcheck configuration files is named `goodcheck.yml`.
+The default Goodcheck configuration file is named `goodcheck.yml`.
 An example of the configuration is like the following:

 ```yaml